Trending

 • Swelling, particularly on the face or around the eyes.

-• Dry or flaky peau.
+• Dry or flaky skin.

 Immediate Steps to Take.

-1. Wash Off the Spray Tan.
+1 Wash Off the Spray Tan.

-The initial thing is to eliminate the spray tan on your peau.
+The initial thing is to eliminate the spray tan on your skin.
 Wash the infected problem with mild, non-fragrance soap and lukewarm water.
 Washing should not be done aggressively as this may continue annoying the skin.

-2. Apply a Cool Compress.
+2 Apply a Cool Compress.

 To slow down inflammation and relieve the skin, it is possible to use a cool, damp cloth on the affected region.
 Put the compress on and leave it there around 15-20 minutes and repeat as many times as you need.

-3. Use Over-the-Counter Antihistamines.
+3 Use Over-the-Counter Antihistamines.

 Itching and swelling are associated with allergic reactions and, therefore, can be reduced using antihistamines, e.g., Benadryl or Claritin.
 Take it according to the instructions on the package and ask a medical worker.

-4. Apply Hydrocortisone Cream.
+4 Apply Hydrocortisone Cream.

 Redness and inflammation can be minimized with the aid of hydrocortisone cream.
 Massage affected part, no more than three times a day, with thin layer.
 Never apply it on lesions or extremely inflamed skin.